 Day One on Route 66, The Mother Road

-Last updated: July 12, 2017.
-My search for Route 66, Route66, Rout 66 began early, about 4:45 AM.
+After a day of positioning to Drive Route 66, my search for Route 66, #Route66, Rout 66 began early, about 4:45 AM.
 I woke up before the alarm.
-This was good because, well, there wasn’t an alarm.
+This was good because, well, there was no alarm.
 The cell phone I use for an alarm clock went dead overnite “Searching for Service”.
 Brekky at Micky D’s in Hammond, Indiana then on West toward The Starting Point of Route 66, The Mother Road in Downtown Chicago.

 I’m looking forward to the day when I can say,